astrofrog/astropy-APEs/APE10.rst

 * Removing any backports that may exist for Python 2.7 compatibility
 * Updating the documentation to remove any mention of Python 2.7, as well as making sure that Python 3.x is not presented as a special case.
-* Remove Python 2 and 2.7 from the PyPI classifiers
+* Removing Python 2 and 2.7 from the PyPI classifiers

 Challenges
 ----------